 The following is a list of regulated stock exchanges and markets in which the assets of a Fund may be invested from time to time and is set out in accordance with the Central Bank's requirements.
 With the exception of permitted investments in unlisted securities (including, without limitation, off-exchange derivative instruments and other over-the-counter securities), a Fund will only invest in securities listed or traded on a stock exchange or market which meets the regulatory criteria (regulated, operating regularly, be recognised and open to the public) and which is listed in this Prospectus.
 These exchanges and markets are listed in accordance with the requirements of the Central Bank.
 The Central Bank does not issue a list of approved stock exchanges or markets.
-A Regulated Market shall comprise any stock exchange or market in the U.S.A., Australia, Canada, Japan, Hong Kong, New Zealand, Singapore, Switzerland or the U.K., which is a stock exchange or markets; or any stock exchange or market included in the following list:
+A Regulated Market shall comprise any stock exchange in a Member State, any stock exchange in a member state of the EEA and any stock exchange or market in the U.S.A., Australia, Canada, Japan, Hong Kong, New Zealand, Singapore, Switzerland or the U.K., which is a stock exchange or market within the meaning of the law of the country concerned relating to stock exchanges or markets; or any stock exchange or market included in the following list: